brunoliratm/MarketONE-Facol/README.md

 MarketONE is a Java-based application that simulates a comprehensive market system.
 It provides users with a user-friendly interface to perform various tasks, including:

 - **Product Management:**
-  - Adding new products to the marketplace
+  - `addProduct`: Adding new products to the marketplace
-  - Editing existing product details
+  - `editProduct`: Editing existing product details
-  - Removing products from the system
+  - `removeProduct`: Removing products from the system
-  - Viewing a detailed list of all available products
+  - `listProducts`: Viewing a detailed list of all available products
 - **Shopping Cart Functionality:**
+  - `addToCart`: Adding products to the shopping cart
-  - Adding and removing products from the shopping cart
+  - `removeFromCart`: Removing products from the shopping cart
-  - Calculating the total cost of items in the cart
+  - `calculateTotal`: Calculating the total cost of items in the cart
-  - Applying discounts or coupons
-  - Finalizing purchases
+  - `checkout`: Finalizing purchases
 - **User Accounts:**
-  - Creating and managing customer accounts
+  - `createAccount`: Creating customer accounts
+  - `manageAccount`: Managing customer accounts
-  - Tracking purchase history and order details
+  - `viewPurchaseHistory`: Tracking purchase history and order details
-  - Providing secure login and password management
+  - `login`: Providing secure login and password management
-- **Employee Management:**
-  - Adding and removing employees
-  - Assigning roles and permissions
-  - Managing employee schedules and tasks

-MarketONE offers a robust and efficient solution for both customers and businesses, providing a seamless online shopping experience.
 <br>

 ## 📂 Installation and Usage